 In the simplest terms, Internal marketing involves marketing to your current patients.
 While this may seem like a waste of time, it’s extremely beneficial because existing patients are easier and cheaper to reach, and, if done the right way, they’ll help market for you.

 There are many different internal marketing methods.
 Some offer higher rates of success than others.
 But the ones most effective can be broken down into five basic categories: digital-based marketing, direct mail marketing, referral marketing, events marketing, and brand marketing.

 Digital-Based Internal Marketing

 Digital-based internal marketing refers to the various ways you can connect with your patients online.
-These typically include your website, your social media pages, and distribution of content electronically, such as with email newsletters.
+These typically include your website, your social media pages, and the distribution of content electronically, such as email newsletters.

 These options help keep you in the face of your patients with minimal costs, especially since there are almost 3.5 billion people on the Internet today.
 This is important because you want to be at the front of their mind the moment they have a health problem.

 The real value in digital-based marketing is that your chiropractic practice can easily be shared between your current and prospective patients.
 For example, your patients can share your website, re-post your social media updates, or even forward your newsletter.
 This form of marketing enables you to exponentially reach a higher number of people that you couldn’t with any other media source.

 A second internal marketing method that can be extremely successful is direct mail marketing.
 Specifically, this refers to mailing reactivation cards, birthday cards, holiday cards, or newsletters.
 Although direct mail may seem out-dated, especially in this digital age, statistics suggest otherwise.